 Whether you're cooking a big lunch, serving up a buffet, catering for a cocktail party or all of the above, it's worth writing out your menus well in advance to ensure you've got the right combination of foods and flavours to create a tasty-looking spread that will appeal to everyone – plus all the ingredients you need.
 Our stress-reducing advice?
 Include simple but scrummy recipes you've successfully cooked before and bear in mind that serving a buffet means you're (sort of) off-duty once the grub's on the table.

 3. Write a schedule

 Writing out time schedules a bit square for you?
-Take it from us, if you have a list of what needs to be ordered or bought when and if you book your grocery delivery slot in advance, you're far less likely to have to squeeze in a last-minute dash to the supermarket at 8pm on Christmas Eve (shudder).
+Take it from us, if you have a list of what needs to be ordered or bought when and if you book your grocery delivery slot in advance, you're far less likely to have to squeeze in a last-minute dash to the supermarket at 8pm.

 Embraced the scheduling idea?
-Go one further by using a cooking timer then listing what goes in and comes out of the oven and when on Christmas Day: it will help you keep everything under control – even when you're under the influence of a celebratory glass of bubbly.
+Go one further by using a cooking timer then listing what goes in and comes out of the oven and when on the day: it will help you keep everything under control – even when you're under the influence of a celebratory glass of bubbly.

 4. Get portion sizes right